teamstarter/graphql-sequelize-generator/README.md

 * Easily create custom mutations.
 * Apply ACLs.
 * Get an integrated interface to test your Graphql API: Graphqli is available by default.
+* Counts for each model can also be generated
+* Subscriptions will soon be available for all auto-generated mutations
 <!-- [END usecases] -->

 <!-- [START getstarted] -->